A bit better: Variants of duality in geometric algebras with degenerate metrics: Geometry duality: the double nature of geometric primitives in PGA

 \myboldhead{Kinematics is plane-based} The kinematic entities (velocities and accelerations) arise \textit{naturally} as bivectors in $G$, that is, as \textit{intersections of planes}.
 For example, a rotation is the geometric product of reflections in two planes that intersect in the axis of rotation and meet at half the angle of the rotation, and the logarithm of such a rotation is a scalar multiple of the bivector part.
 As mentioned above, such a plane-wise line is called an \textit{axis}.
 See Fig. \ref{fig:spearaxis}, left.

 \myboldhead{Dynamics is point-based} Momenta and forces, on the other hand, are related to velocities and accelerations by the action of the inertia tensor.
-The inertia tensor $A: G \rightarrow G^* $ is symmetric bilinear form on the space of bivectors that map bivectors in $G$ onto co-bivectors in $G^*$.
+The inertia tensor $A: \bigwedge^2 \rightarrow (\bigwedge^2)^* $ is symmetric bilinear form that maps plane-based kinematic vectors (in $G$) that to point-based dynamic bivectors in $G^*$.
 Its inverse $A^{-1}$ does the reverse.
 A momentum or force is then \textit{naturally} a spear.
 See Fig. \ref{fig:spearaxis}, right.
 You can also verify this in your own experience: if someone pushes on you with their finger, you can feel the spear, the line of force in its point-wise aspect, exerting directional pressure on your chest.
-This is the line in its spear-like aspect.
+This is the line in its spear aspect.

-A further feature of the double algebra approach is that it is consistent with the traditional representation of the inertia tensor as a diagonal operator $G\rightarrow G^*$.
-In a single-algebra approach the distinction between spears and axes does not exist; every bivector is an axis.
+A further nice feature of the double algebra approach is that it is consistent with the traditional representation of the inertia tensor as a diagonal operator $G\rightarrow G^*$.
+In a single-algebra approach the distinction between spears and axes does not exist; every bivector is an axis and the matrix form is anti-diagonal.

-Technically, the inertia tensor is implemented within PGA as an \emph{outermorphism} $L: G\rightarrow G^*$.
-In the language of projective geometry, such a map is called a \emph{correlation} (while it maps points to planes), while a map $L: G\rightarrow G$ is called a \emph{collineation}.
+\myboldhead{Duality and outermorphisms} Technically, the inertia tensor is implemented within PGA as an \emph{outermorphism} $L: G\rightarrow G^*$.
+In the language of projective geometry, such a map is called a \emph{correlation} (since it maps points to planes), while a map $L: G\rightarrow G$ is called a \emph{collineation}.
 Extending the standard concept of outermorphism, which is based on collineations, to include correlations is straightforward to achieve within the double algebra since the dual algebra $G^*$ is directly accessible via $\PN$.

 \myboldhead{Historical remarks} This relation of rigid body mechanics to 3D projective line geometry were established by Eduard Study in his ground-breaking work \cite{study03}.
 He gave the two types of bivectors the suggestive names \textit{kineme} and \textit{dyname}, and also introduced the terms \emph{spear} and \emph{axis}.